gregory-ledenev/java-class-extension/doc/static-class-extensions.md

   ...
 }
 ```

-With that helper method, shipping become even more simpler and shorter:
+With that helper method, shipping become even simpler and shorter:
 ```java
 Shippable.extensionFor(anItem).ship();
 ```
-Supporting a new `Item` class using the Java Class Extension library requires:
-1. Adding a new `Shippable` extension with a proper `ship()` implementation like `class GroceryItemShippable extends ItemShippable {...}`.
-2. Registering a package for a new extension (if the extension resides in a different package than the extension interface) like `StaticClassExtension.sharedInstance().addExtensionPackage(Shippable.class, "test.grocery.shipment")`.

-No need to change any other code.
-That is it.

 ### Details
 The following are requirements for all the static extension classes:
 1. **Naming Convention:** they must be named as _\[ClassName]\[ExtensionName]_ - a class name followed by an extension name.
 For example, `BookShippable` where `Book` is the name of the class and `Shippable` is the name of extension.